chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/search-api/hybrid-search.md

 # Hybrid Search with RRF

 Learn how to combine multiple ranking strategies using Reciprocal Rank Fusion (RRF).
+RRF is ideal for hybrid search scenarios where you want to merge results from different ranking methods (e.g., dense and sparse embeddings).

 ## Understanding RRF

-Reciprocal Rank Fusion is a technique for combining multiple ranking strategies effectively.
+Reciprocal Rank Fusion combines multiple rankings by using rank positions rather than raw scores.
+This makes it effective for merging rankings with different score scales.

 {% Tabs %}